aceace001/SE-Spring2022/README.md

           npm i @ant-design/icons\
           Finally, put npm run in the terminal.\
 This specific functionality is placed in the branch "main-branch/FrontEnd"
+# Sprint 3 Backend
+Contributor: Dafei Du\
+Framework: Gin\
+Features: In this sprint, users can create posts, list posts, update posts and delete posts.
+How To Run: go run main.go (more details please check sprint2_backend.mov in backend/sprint3 folder.)

 # Sprint 2 Backend
 Contributor: Yuhan Jin\